 Mexico City is a behemoth.
 Around 22 million people live here, and it has a reputation for being dirty, dangerous and choked with traffic.
 Unfortunately, earthquakes in Mexico City have been known to occur too, with a serious one hitting in September 2017.
 However, I didn’t find CDMX any more dangerous than any other big city in the world, and if you skip Mexico City on your Mexico vacation you are seriously missing out.
 With a UNESCO listed historic centre, UNESCO listed cuisine, and battling with Paris to be the city with the most museums in the world, Mexico City is not to be underestimated.
-These are ten of my favourite things to do in Mexico City.
+These are ten of the best things to do in Mexico City, whether you’re backpacking Mexico City on a budget or splashing the cash, you won’t be disappointed here!

 The UNESCO listed ‘Historic Centre’ of Mexico City is made up of the Zocalo Main square and surrounding area, including the magnificent Palacio de Bellas Artes.
 The Zocalo which often plays host free events, from a huge ice-skating rink at Christmas or hundreds of ‘ofrendas’ or shrines for Day of the Dead, to free concerts from top Mexican and International stars.
 Latin America’s largest Cathedral presides over one side of the square, which you can admire from inside, or take a tour up the bell tower.
 On another side, the Palacio Nacional Government building houses a magnificent Diego Rivera Mural (which is free to enter but you must bring ID with you) and a small museum.
 The square was the centre of the city founded by the Mexica people, whose huge temple lies beneath and just behind the Cathedral.
 Some of the temple ruins are visible from the street, or go into the fabulous Templo Mayor Museum to see the artefacts they discovered inside.
 Another excellent way to explore the Centro Historico is on a free Mexico City walking tour with Estacion Mexico.